Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 - "entities": list of entities correcponding to the models.
 For example: ["cell", "chemical", "disease"]
 - "output_path": output path where the medged file will be saved

+Note that only files that contain the same document collection (i.e. files produced with the same batch_size in the Sentence Splitter) can be merged.
 ___